 - Prepare Steak – Preheat oven to 350°F (180°C).
 Cut steak in half, season with salt and pepper, and add to Dutch oven with oil over medium-high heat.
 Working in 2 batches, cook meat until browned, about 3 minutes per side.
 Transfer steaks to a plate.

-- Prepare Base – Lower heat to medium and cook onions in same pot until tender, about 8 minutes.
+- Prepare Base – Lower heat to medium and cook onions and peppers in same pot until tender, about 8 minutes.
 Add garlic and cook, stirring, one minute more.
 Stir in tomato paste, cumin, oregano, and allspice.
 Stir another minute.
 Deglaze pot with wine for about 2 minutes, scraping up all the browned bits from bottom.
 Pour in canned tomatoes with their juices and chicken stock.
 Nestle beef and its juices, bay leaves, celery, and carrots into the liquid.
 If ingredients are not fully covered, top off with addition stock.

 - Cook, Shred, and Serve- – Transfer covered Dutch oven to oven and cook for about 1½ hours until beef is tender.
 Remove bay leaves, celery, and carrot from pot and discard.
 Remove meat and using two forks, pull meat into long thin strands.
 Return beef shreds to pot, add olives, and stir to combine.
 Simmer pot over medium heat to reduce sauce to a thick sauce.
 Season with salt and pepper, add cilantro, and serve with white rice and beans.